Raghav Bahl: Career

 He began his career as a management consultant with A.F.
 Ferguson & Co, followed by a stint with American Express Bank, and later moved on to media.
-Raghav has over 22 years experience in television and journalism.

 He started his career in media in 1985 as a Correspondent and Anchorperson for Doordarshan.
 He was the Anchorperson and Production Consultant for India's first monthly video news magazine, Newstrack, produced by the India Today group.
 From 1991 to 1993, he was the Executive Director of Business India Television and produced the Business India Show and Business A.M. on Doordarshan.

 In 1999, he launched CNBC-TV18.
 He was responsible for directing most of the work of TV18 and channels like CNBC-Awaaz, Nickelodeon and Colors.
 Raghav served as the managing director of TV18 Group till July 2014.

-By attracting media talent such as Rajdeep Sardesai and Sameer Manchanda, Bahl built an audience for his media properties.

 By late 2011, Bahl's media group had amassed a large debt, was running in loss and banks were unwilling to lend the group additional capital.
 Bahl's group sought capital from the Reliance Industries Ltd in 2012.
 Bahl then brought the losses in his group under control, laid off hundreds of employees in his media group, closed or trimmed many of the properties within the group, according to the LiveMint.

 Two years later, in 2014, under the terms of this financing agreement, Reliance took over the Network18 group.
 With the change in ownership, Bahl left the Network18 Group in 2014.

 After leaving the Network18 Group, he founded Quintillion Media, a digital startup that publishes The Quint, along with his wife Ritu Kapur on 8 July 2014.